5/8/2025

 Conference Operator

-wish to ask a question, please dial pound key five on your telephone keypad to enter the queue.
-If you wish to withdraw your question, please dial pound key six on your telephone keypad.
-The next question comes from Ansi Roussi from SEB.
+If you wish to ask a question, please dial pound key 5 on your telephone keypad to enter the queue.
+If you wish to withdraw your question, please dial pound key 6 on your telephone keypad.
+The next question comes from Ansi Rousey from SEB.
 Please go ahead.

 speaker

-Yes, hi, Olanda.
-Thank you for the presentation.
+Yes, hi all, and thank you for the presentation.
 I have a few questions and I go one by one.
 So first about your average rent per square meter, which decreased a bit year over year.
-So could you explain a bit what the impact of this figure like to your campaigns impact this number?
+So could you explain a bit what impacted this figure, like do your campaigns impact this number?

 speaker